chrisweb/web-audio-api-player/README.md

 ### modes extended knowledge

-#### PLAYER_MODE_AUDIO

-sounds / songs get loaded via a hidden HTML `<audio>` element

-this is the default mode

-* Support for streaming
-* Files get loaded using the audio element, the loading progress is not just a single value, it can be split into multiple parts (time ranges), so for example the start of a song from 0 to 10 percent got loaded, then there is a blank of not yet loaded data and then also the part from 35 to 60 percent has been loaded
-* A song can be played as soon as a big enough portion of the sound has been loaded (what "big enough" means, is that the browser calculates how much of the sounds needs to get loaded to be able to start playing it and continue loading (streaming) what is left without having to pause the sound at some time during the play process until the end of the playback)

-#### PLAYER_MODE_AJAX

-songs / sounds get fetched using an `XMLHttpRequest`, this happens in the [request](src/library/request.ts) file, check it out if you want to know exactly how it works

-* No support for streaming
-* Files get loaded using XMLHttpRequest, the loading progress is in percent and it is a single value between 0 and 100 percent loaded
-* A song has to be fully fetched before it can be turned into a buffer and hence before the playback can start

-#### features / differencies clarification
+#### differencies clarification

 Note: You might have read (like I did) a lot of outdated web audio articles which stated the web audio element lacks a lot of features the web audio API and that hence it is not suited to create complex audio software or for example be used in games where you might want to add effects and filters to sounds.
 This is not true anymore and especially not true for this library.
 Yes the audio element if used as a standalone lacks a lot of features.
-But this library does combine the web audio element with the web audio API.
+But this library does combine the web audio element with the web audio API, meaning that no matter what mode you chose the sound will be converted to an AudioSourceNode.

-If you use this library, the difference is only how the sound (song) gets loaded (see list of differences above).
-If using fetch the source is a Buffer and if using the "HTML audio element" well the source is a media element.
-Everything that happens after is the same.
-This is why you can change in the player options the PLAYER_MODE, to either load the sound using [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) if you set the mode to **PLAYER_MODE_AJAX** or load / stream it using the [audio element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio) by setting the mode to **PLAYER_MODE_AUDIO** (this is the default).
-But this influences only how the sound get loaded (fetched), if loaded via audio element, we use the web audio API [createMediaElementSource method](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext/createMediaElementSource) of the audiocontext to pass it to the audiocontext of the web audio API.
-After feeding the web audio API with the input from the web audio element, the playback and what you do with it is being handled by the web audio API.
+If you use this library, the difference is only how the sound (song) gets retrieved:

+##### PLAYER_MODE_AJAX

+will use an [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) the source will be an [AudioBufferSourceNode](https://developer.mozilla.org/en-US/docs/Web/API/AudioBufferSourceNode)

+##### PLAYER_MODE_AUDIO

+will use the HTML [audio element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio), then the player will use [createMediaElementSource](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext/createMediaElementSource) method of the [AudioContext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext) internally to create an [MediaElementAudioSourceNode](https://developer.mozilla.org/en-US/docs/Web/API/MediaElementAudioSourceNode)

 #### so which PLAYER_MODE should I use

 It depends on what you intend to build.

+If you build something like a music player, it is probably best to use the PLAYER_MODE_AUDIO as you might to want to start playing the sound (song) as quickly as possible and don't care if it has fully loaded, because in this mode the song will start playing as soon as enough data has been buffered even though the song has not been fully loaded yet (it will get the rest of it from the server in the background while playing).
+To display the time range(s) that have been loaded you could for example use a [2D canvas element](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).

-If you build a game where you have a lot (of small sounds) that get (pre-)loaded and maybe cached but played later at some time after they finished loading, use PLAYER_MODE_AJAX.
+If you build something that has a lot (of small sounds) that get (pre-)loaded and maybe cached, but played later at some time after they finished loading, use PLAYER_MODE_AJAX.
 Its progress is easier to understand, because when the loading progress of the sound has reached 100% you know it can be played.
 To display the loading progress a simple [HTML progress element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/progress) is enough.

-If you build a music player, use the PLAYER_MODE_AUDIO as you might to want to start playing the sound (song) as quickly as possible and don't care if it has fully loaded yet as long as the part that has been loaded is enough to play the song until the end (while the rest of it is being streamed from the server in the background).
-To display the time range(s) that have been loaded you could for example use a [2D canvas element](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).

 ### advanced usage